Fujifilm GF 20-35mm f/4 R WR Review

 Specs and Handling

-The GF 20-35mm feels surprisingly compact considering it is an ultra-wide zoom for the larger than full frame GFX series covering the 44 x 33mm sensor.
+The GF 20-35mm feels surprisingly compact, considering it is an ultra-wide zoom for the larger-than-full-frame GFX series, which covers the 44 x 33mm sensor.

-My favorite feature of the GF 20-35mm is the internal focusing which keeps the lens from protruding when you zoom in or out.
-We all have different tolerances for weight and bulk and I found the GF 20-35mm quite comfortable when either out for a walk or cycling.
-It is bordering on being a bit large for cycling but did not tilt the scale for me.
+My favorite GF 20-35mm feature is the internal focusing, which keeps the lens from protruding when you zoom in or out.
+We all have different tolerances for weight and bulk, and I found the GF 20-35mm quite comfortable when either out for a walk or cycling.
+It is bordering on being a bit large for cycling, but it did not tilt the scale for me.

-The fit and finish on the GF 20-35mm f/4 R WR is as good as it gets and overall feels like the best-built GF zoom lens that I have tried, followed closely by the GF 45-100mm f/4 R LM OIS WR.
-This goes for the very smooth zoom ring, excellent aperture ring, and lens hood which snaps into place without any wobble.
+The fit and finish on the GF 20-35mm f/4 R WR are as good as they get and overall feel like the best-built GF zoom lens that I have tried.
+It is followed closely by the GF 45-100mm f/4 R LM OIS WR.
+This goes for the very smooth zoom ring, excellent aperture ring, and lens hood, which snaps into place without any wobble.

-The optical design for the GF 20-35mm includes 3 aspherical elements to control aspherical aberrations.
-It also features three ED elements and one aspherical ED element in order to reduce color fringing and chromatic aberrations throughout the zoom range.
-In total, it has 14 elements in 10 groups and has 9 rounded diaphragm blades.
+The GF 20-35mm optical design includes 3 aspherical elements to control aspherical aberrations.
+It also features three ED elements and one aspherical ED element to reduce color fringing and chromatic aberrations throughout the zoom range.
+It has 14 elements in 10 groups and 9 rounded diaphragm blades.

 In Action